 spring but it is usually an expensive price so that we don’t lose all our horses right before

 camp.
-If you decide before October 1 that you would like to buy the horse, there maybe a
+If you decide, before October 1 of the current year, that you would like to buy the horse,

-The horses all come with negative Coggins certificates and are current on their
+The horses all have negative Coggins certificates and are current on their vaccines.

-inoculations.
-We require that the horse be given a Coggins test and inoculations in the
+We require that the horse be given a Coggins test and vaccines in the spring, including Eastern,

 You should contact your insurance company to let them know you will be owning a